anuj-webdev/Frontend-Machine-Coding-Interview-Questions/README.md

 10. **Implement a Drag and Drop Feature**: Create a web page with a drag-and-drop interface using HTML, CSS, and JavaScript.
 Allow users to drag elements and drop them into designated areas.

 11. **Infinite Scroll**: Implement an infinite scroll feature on a web page.
 Load additional content as the user scrolls down the page using JavaScript and AJAX.
+[Best Resources to prepare](https://frontendgeek.com/frontend-interview/machine-coding-interview#infinite-scroll)

 12. **Interactive Map**: Build an interactive map using a mapping library (e.g., Leaflet, Google Maps API) and allow users to search for locations, add markers, and display additional information when clicking on markers.